-Sea Eagle 435ps Inflatable Kayak Reviews
+Sea Eagle 435ps Inflatable Boat Reviews

 Let me introduce myself so you know where I come from.
 I have had the Paddle Ski 435 Pro Package for about one month and it is my first Kayak like device.
 In the past I have done several canoe trips but have not had much Kayak exposure.
 I have never owned a Kayak or Canoe before.
-I did a couple months of research before I purchased, and learned a lot of information right here on Paddling.net.more ▼
+I did a couple months of research before I purchased, and learned a lot of information right here on Paddling.net.show full review ▼

 I've had my paddle ski for more than a year already, so I can give you a fair and somewhat knowledgeable review:

 Setup: The boat is easy to carry and set up, it takes about 10 mins to have it ready, with a foot pump.
 Carrying it is somehow hard, because it weighs 60 lbs and it's bulky.
-If you have storage problems, as I do, this or any other inflatable will be a solution, just roll it and store it in your car trunk or closet.more ▼
+If you have storage problems, as I do, this or any other inflatable will be a solution, just roll it and store it in your car trunk or closet.show full review ▼